-Whether you have built an e-commerce app or a healthcare website, prioritizing design accessibility is the right thing to do.
+Whether you have built an e-commerce app or a healthcare website, prioritizing design accessibility is crucial.

 An accessible design makes sure your site is usable by everyone - including people with disabilities.